MedDDX/BrainChem/README.md

 - A searchable gallery that matches name, formula, or SMILES.
 - Clickable cards that open a dedicated flow-chart page for each molecule.
 - SMILES-drawn canvases for every node, with graceful fallbacks when parsing fails.
+- A single, linearized flow view that highlights each transformation: starting molecule → change label → resulting molecule with its pharmacological profile.

 ### Editing the dataset
 Each entry in `docs/chemicals/chemicals.json` follows this rough shape: